 The second test had a different configuration since it consisted of a 3-day trek in Jasper National Park, in complete energy (camping with tent, mattress, duvet, stove … + food) with a starting weight of 42 pounds (symbolic …).
 In both cases, the volume of 44 liters was perfectly suitable.

 Ventilation and Comfort Level

 I start with the main thing: a backpack that can be worn!
 And as usual, Osprey does not disappoint.
 The straps are a real treat!
 The foam is super pleasant and soft to perfection!
 Perforated and contained in a net, it allows heat and humidity to pass where it presses.

-The height of the shoulders is adjustable thanks to the torso length system and the structure is stiffened by an internal frame in order to properly transfer the weight to the belt rather than to the trapezius muscles and clavicles.
+The height of the shoulders is adjustable, thanks to the torso length system and the structure is stiffened by an internal frame to properly transfer the weight to the belt rather than to the trapezius muscles and clavicles.

 In all honesty, I didn’t feel any pressure on my shoulders during my treks, where with certain bags, you end up lifting them to relieve yourself (of the weight…!) and sometimes even to relieve the blood circulation… (yes, truthful, it’s lived!).

 This carrying comfort is found on the back with the AirScape ™ system.
 The fluted foam covered with mesh cushions the pressure and aerates perfectly to release your musk and seduce the Etagne that has been watching you in the distance for 10 minutes.